SivanShl/Vimeo/README.md

 ## Home Assignment

 ### Get started
-At first, we need to log in to Vimeo to create an account. after that, we need to register our app so we can make API calls.
+First step, we need to log in to Vimeo to create an account. after that, we need to register our app so we can make API calls.

 ### Generate an access token